JackScallan02/Prework-2/README.md

 - [X] User can change between light and dark mode
 - [X] App icon and launch screen design
+- [X] A green checkmark was added to immediately update the calculations

 ## Video Walkthrough